 Given that psychiatric conditions such as ADHD, OCD, anxiety, and depression are common in children with tics, addressing these conditions may be warranted.
-At UNC, we stand ready with a dedicated group of professionals who specialize in these conditions including Dr. Duquette (psychology) and the entire UNC department of child psychiatry.
+At UNC, we stand ready with a dedicated group of professionals who specialize in these conditions including Dr. Bedford and the Child Psychiatry Neurodevelopmental clinic as well as Dr. Duquette (neuropsychology).
 For families who would prefer to address any psychiatric needs closer to home, our neurology social worker, Ms. Draffin, is available to help coordinate care.

 Given the ongoing crisis with COVID-19, the UNC Clinic for Tourette Syndrome and Tic Disorders is now seeing patients exclusively via telehealth.
 Follow up visits with neurology, psychology, and psychiatry can also be made via telehealth.
 A telehealth visit will be by video communication over a HIPAA compliant service.